 Summer Interns are required to work, at a minimum, 40 hours per week for a total of 8 weeks beginning June through August.
-Resumes (see below) must be submitted via e-mail, during the period January 1 through January 31 preceding.
+Resumes (see below) must be submitted via e-mail, during the period January 15 through January 31.

-Students in our spring undergraduate intern program will work from January through April, a minimum of 14 to 16 hours per week.
-Resumes (see below) must be submitted via e-mail during the September and October preceding.
+Students wishing to participate in the spring undergraduate internship program will work from January through April, a minimum of 14 to 16 hours per week.
+Resumes (see below) must be submitted via e-mail during the period September 1 through September 30.

-Students wishing to participate in the fall internship program will work from September through December, a minimum 14 to 16 hours per week.
-Resumes (see below) must be submitted via e-mail during the May and June preceding.
+Students wishing to participate in the fall undergraduate internship program will work from September through December, a minimum of 14 to 16 hours per week.
+Resumes (see below) must be submitted via e-mail during the period May 1 through May 31.